Helen Forrest: 1944–1960s: Solo career

-1970s-1990s: Later years and retirement
+1970s–1990s: Later years and retirement

 During the 1970s and 1980s, Forrest performed in supper clubs on "big band nostalgia" tours, including appearances with Harry James and Dick Haymes.
 In 1977, Helen participated in a television reunion of herself, James, and Haymes on The Merv Griffin Show.
 This led to a touring production called The Fabulous 40s (1978), followed in 1979 with a similar revue entitled The Big Broadcast of 1944.
 In 1980, six months following Haymes' death, Helen suffered a stroke, but recovered to resume performing and recording.
 Her autobiography, I Had the Craziest Dream, was published in 1982 and is dedicated to her only son.
 In 1983, Helen released her final album, entitled Now and Forever.
 She also starred with Vivian Blaine and Margaret Whiting in a stage revue titled A Tribute to Dick Haymes.

 Despite an unhappy childhood, frequent illness, and personal disappointments, Forrest remained dedicated to her musical profession and continued singing until the early 1990s when rheumatoid arthritis began to affect her vocal chords and forced her into retirement.
 Forrest also suffered scarlet fever as a youngster, which left her with a hearing loss.
 The loss of her hearing worsened as she became older and she was able to perform her old standards because she remembered where the notes for them were.

 Death

 Helen Forrest died on July 11, 1999, from congestive heart failure at the Motion Picture & Television Country House and Hospital in Woodland Hills, Los Angeles.
 She was 82.

-Her final resting place, Mount Sinai Memorial Park Cemetery, in the Hollywood Hills, Los Angeles, in an unmarked grave.
+She was laid to rest at Mount Sinai Memorial Park Cemetery, in the Hollywood Hills, Los Angeles, with a temporary marker.
 Online funding provided her with a grave stone.

 Relationships

-During her life, Forrest married and divorced three times.
+Forrest married and divorced three times.
 In 1960, she (with her third husband, Charles Feinman) gave birth to her only son, Michael Forrest Feinman.
 Michael resided in southern California until his death on May 1, 2014.

 In the early 1940s, Forrest had a love affair with bandleader Harry James while she was part of his band.
 The relationship ended shortly before James met the woman he would later marry, actress Betty Grable.
 Forrest wrote, "I've had three marriages and I never married Harry, but he was the love of my life.
 Let's face it, I still carry a torch for the so-and-so."